 Working to improve labor conditions (human rights), ethics, the environment, and safety and health in the supply chain

-Laws such as the California Transparency in Supply Chains Act and the UK Modern Slavery Act 2015 have been enacted in recent years.
+Laws such as the California Transparency in Supply Chains Act and the UK Modern Slavery Act 2015 have been enacted.
 More than ever, companies’ human rights initiatives must also address the issues of slavery and human trafficking.
-In response to social demands like these, the EICC* has been updating its code of conduct and various systems.
-As an EICC member, Konica Minolta will make use of the EICC’s framework to address these social issues.
+In response to social demands like these, the RBA*2 has been updating its code of conduct and various systems.
+As an RBA member, Konica Minolta will make use of the RBA’s framework to address these social issues.

 Konica Minolta’s CSR Procurement Promotion Program

-Konica Minolta strives to ensure socially responsible procurement by requesting suppliers to participate in CSR activities, assessments, and audits, and helping them to improve.
+Konica Minolta is engaged in a program to promote CSR procurement by requesting suppliers participation in CSR activities, assessments, and audits, thus helping them to improve.

-Konica Minolta has implemented a four step CSR procurement promotion program to address any issues related to labor conditions (human rights), ethics, the environment and health and safety in its supply chain.
-The scope of the program covers existing and new suppliers from which the Group directly purchases materials and contracts work.
-There are approximately 1,200 suppliers that Konica Minolta directly spends to for materials for production.
+Konica Minolta has implemented a four-step CSR procurement promotion program to address any issues related to labor conditions (human rights), ethics, the environment, and health and safety in its supply chain.

-First, suppliers are requested to carry out CSR activities based on clearly articulated standards to be maintained in line with Konica Minolta’s procurement policies and Supplier Code of Conduct.
-Suppliers from which the Group makes purchases directly are asked to relay this request to upstream suppliers.
+First, suppliers are requested to carry out CSR activities based on clearly articulated standards to be maintained in line with Konica Minolta’s procurement policies and Supply Chain Code of Conduct.
+Suppliers from which the Group makes purchases directly are asked to acknowledge and implement the Code to their upstream suppliers.

-About 120 suppliers identified to be particularly important to Konica Minolta’s business in terms of transaction volume or the irreplaceability or importance of the parts they handle are requested to use the Electronic Industry Citizenship Coalition’s Self-Assessment Questionnaire (EICC SAQ) to carry out a CSR assessment that confirms their level of implementation of the Konica Minolta Supplier Code of Conduct.
+103 suppliers (84 tier-1 suppliers, 19 tier-2 suppliers) identified to be particularly important to Konica Minolta’s business in terms of transaction volume, and the irreplaceability or importance of the parts they handle have been asked to use the Responsible Business Alliance's Self-Assessment Questionnaire (RBA SAQ) to carry out a CSR assessment that confirms the extent of their implementation of the Konica Minolta Supply Chain Code of Conduct.
+Important business suppliers account for approximately 80% of our direct procurement value.
 Where assessment results do not meet targets, Konica Minolta requests suppliers to implement corrective actions.